nisargPatel06/Js-Challenges/README.md

 # JavaScript Challenges

-Welcome to the JavaScript Basics project!
-This repository contains a series of exercises and activities designed to learn the fundamentals of JavaScript.

-## Introduction

-This project is structured to provide daily challenges that build your understanding of JavaScript.
+This project is structured to provide daily challenges that build understanding of JavaScript.
 Each day focuses on a specific topic and includes various tasks to reinforce the concepts.

 ## Challenges